Are you here to learn more about PLC programming?

 For this scan cycle, PLC required a little amount of time in the range of milliseconds or ms.

-The scan cycle consists of the following three steps.
+The scan cycle consists of the following three basic main steps.

 - Read the inputs